-If you have accepted Jesus Christ as your personal Lord and Savior and would like to make a public declaration of that decision, we encourage you to participate in the next Water Baptism Celebration at CLF.
+If you have accepted Jesus Christ as your Lord and Savior and would like to make a public declaration of that decision, we encourage you to participate in the next Water Baptism Celebration at Lake Arrowhead (South Lake Center) on July 16th at 10am.

 “The old life is gone, a new life has begun!”